Csaba8472/ai-codereviewer/README.md

 6. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.

+7. Execute `bun run package` to generate the package.

 ## How It Works

 The AI Code Reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to